kmcho2019/csdl-lab-cafe-app/docs/ONBOARDING.md

 Visit `/app/inventory` and use **Add new item** to create menu entries (name, price in minor units, unit, category, initial stock, low-stock threshold).
 The system records price history and a matching stock movement.

+Need to adjust prices or categories later?
+Use the **Edit** drawer on each item to change name, price, category (including adding new categories), unit, or low-stock threshold without dropping to SQL.

 ### 3.3 Configure ledger opening balance

 If the cafe already has funds on hand, record them: